DimiterGeorgiev/my-reactjs-project/README.md

 The stroy of your life...
 This is a page about your life story.
 Without registration, you can read posts, but you cannot like other people's stories or post your own stories.
-Just register and post your story.
+Just register and write your story and post it.
 You can edit or delete your stories whenever you want.

 # Getting Started with Create React App